califano-lab/single-cell-pipeline/README.md

 Apply metaVIPER

 ````
-mat_pa<-metaVIPER(eset = signature_entrez,regulon = regList,weight = "max", method = "none") #ATTENTION: "method" must be "none" when the signature is precomputed.
+mat_pa<-metaVIPER(eset = signature_entrez,regulon = regList, method = "none") #ATTENTION: "method" must be "none" when the signature is precomputed.
 Otherwise metaVIPER will calculate the signature using the method "scale"

 #convert to symbols
 rownames(mat_pa)<-entrez2gene(rownames(mat_pa))